w3c/wai-intro-wcag/new-in-21.md

 ### 2.2.6 Timeouts (AAA)

 <blockquote class="sc">
-  <p>Users are warned of the duration of any <a href="https://www.w3.org/TR/WCAG21/#dfn-user-inactivity" data-link-type="dfn">user inactivity {% include_cached different.html %}</a> that could cause data loss, unless the data is preserved for more than 20 hours when the user does not take any actions.</p>
+  <p>Users are warned of the duration of any <a href="https://www.w3.org/TR/WCAG21/#dfn-user-inactivity" data-link-type="dfn">user inactivity</a> that could cause data loss, unless the data is preserved for more than 20 hours when the user does not take any actions.</p>
 </blockquote>
 <p class="persona">School playground aide with cognitive disabilities:</p>
 <div class="quotes">